 Babyface Net Worth

 Babyface Net Worth: Babyface, born Kenneth Brian Edmonds, is an American R&B musician, singer-songwriter, and record producer who has a net worth of $200 million.
-He has written and produced over 26 number-one R&B hits throughout his career and has won numerous Grammy Awards.
-He was ranked number 20 on NME's 50 of The Greatest Producers Ever list.
+Babyface is one of the most prolific songwriters and producers in the music industry.
+He's been ranked by a number of publications as one of the best record producers ever.

 Early Life: Babyface was born on April 10, 1958, in Indianapolis, Indiana to Marvin and Barbara Edmonds.
 He is the fifth of six sons of his parents.
 Barbara was a production operator at a pharmaceutical plant.
-When he was in eighth grade, Edmonds' father died of lung cancer, leaving his mother to raise her sons alone.
-At this stage, Edmonds became determined to have a career in music.
-He attended North Central High School in Indianapolis, and as a shy kid, wrote songs to express his emotions.
+Edmonds' dad died of lung cancer when he was in eighth grade.
+It was at this time that he decided he was going to have a career in music.
+He was a shy kid and wrote songs as a way to express his emotions.
+He attended North Central High School in Indianapolis.
 He got his nickname when he was still a teenager by funk performer Bootsy Collins, who he was then performing with, and it is an obvious reference to his youthful looks.

-Career: He performed in the group Manchild (which had a 1977 hit "Especially for You" with band member Daryl Simmons) as a guitarist.
-In 1982 Edmonds played with funk band Redd Hott produced by Geoge Kerr.
-He played keyboards in the light-funk and R&B group the Deele, which also included drummer Antonio "L.A."
+Career: He performed in the group Manchild as a guitarist.
+In 1982 Edmonds played with funk band Redd Hott.
+Next, he played keyboards in the light-funk and R&B group the Deele, which also included drummer Antonio "L.A."
 Reid.
-One of his first major credits as a songwriter for outside artists came when he wrote the tune "Slow Jam" for the R&B band Midnight Star in 1983.
-The tune was on Midnight Star's 1983 double-platinum No Parking on the Dance Floor album.
-Babyface remained in the Deele until 1988, when both he and Reid left the group.
+Babyface had one of his first big credits as a songwriter on the 1983 Midnight Star song "Slow Jam."
+Babyface and Reid left The Deele in 1988.

-In 2007, Babyface began dating his backup dancer Nicole "Niko" Pantenburg.
-Babyface and Pantenburg have a daughter born in 2008.
-The pair married on May 17, 2014.
+In 2007, Babyface started dating Niko Pantenburg, one of his backup dancers.
+Their daughter was born in 2008.
+They married in May 2014.

 In mid-April 2020, Babyface revealed via his Instagram account that he and his entire family are recovering from COVID-19.
 He and his family successfully fought the virus.
 "I am happy to report we have now tested negative and are on our way back to full health," Babyface said.